 4. Cumulative pensionable pay (C P P1 and 2)

 This is the cumulative pensionable pay (PP) and/or Assumed Pensionable Pay (A P P) in either section of the Scheme in the Scheme year.
-It includes the value of emoluments specified in the contract of employment as being pensionable emoluments such as the pensionable emolument value of salary sacrificed childcare vouchers, and for pension contribution salary sacrifice via a Shared Cost A V C arrangement.
+It includes all emoluments specified in the contract of employment as being pensionable such as the pensionable value of salary sacrificed childcare vouchers, and for pension contribution salary sacrifice via a Shared Cost A V C arrangement.

-The cumulative pensionable pay must be provided separately for each job and for each section as different accrual rates will apply when calculating the pension in each section.
+The cumulative pensionable pay must be provided separately for each job and for each section, as different accrual rates will apply when calculating the pension in each section.
 If the employee moves between sections more than once in a Scheme year, there is no requirement to differentiate cumulatives between different periods in the same section.
 The dates the member was in each section may need to be provided to the L G P S administering authority.
 The cumulative amounts should contain all of the P P and/or A P P in each section during the year.

-Important: Any pensionable pay received after 31 March 2014 which relates to a period before 1 April 2014 should not be included in C P P1 or C P P2.

 Example 6: Cumulative pay and the 50/50 section

 An employee opts for the 50/50 section three months into the Scheme year when the accrued C P P1 is £3,000.
 The employee spends six months in the 50/50 section accruing £6,000 in C P P2, then opts back into the main section for the final three months of the year accruing a further £3,300 in C P P1.